 11. Have Google Let You Know About New Pages on Your Website

 This is an easy and effective technique that you can use right now.
-In some cases, hackers add new pages to a website that an owner can’t see in the frontend or backend, so they can continue their activities without anyone knowing about it.
+In some cases, hackers add new pages to a website that an owner can’t see in the front or backend, so they can continue their activities without anyone knowing about it.
 However, there’s one way to detect new pages that were added without an admin’s permission: Google Alerts.

 Since new pages get indexed in Google, you can set an alert to know if someone is messing up with your website without your permission.
 All you have to do is go to Google Alerts, add your site in the top bar, select additional options such as language, and set How Often to As-it-happens.
 Also, select All Results in How Many fields because you need to receive all indexed results.